ullmannJan/measury/README.md

 ![Semmy_Logo](img/logo/tape_measure_128.png)

 This is the repository for the SEM picture analyzer SEMMY.
-The Goal ist too simplify and accelerate the measurements of nano-structures.
+The Goal ist to simplify and accelerate the measurements of structures from images.

 ## Functionality

 <!-- Add image of program -->

 ### Load Images
-Supports all image formats supported by opencv.
+Supports all image formats supported by ```opencv```.

-### SEM-Profiles

 ### Automatic-Scaling
 Automatic Detection of Scaling bar.
 Just select the tool *identify scaling* and click on the scale bar.
-SEM-Profiles store location of scale bar for even easier readout.
+SEM-Profiles can store locations of scale bar for certain types of microscopes for easier detection.

+### Moving/Handling
+You can move the image by dragging the mouse wheel or by selecting *move* mode

 ### Various Measurement Tools
 There are several Tools available to measure your structures.

+- Select (select objects without changing them)
 - Line
 - Rectangle
     - Square (by pressing Ctrl)
 - Ellipse
     - Circle (by pressing Ctrl)

-#### Line
-Measure the distance between 2 Points.

-#### Rectangle

-#### Circle
+- Angle

 ## Running

-To compile this project it is advised to use pyinstaller.
 First create an empty miniconda environment

     conda create -n semmy
     conda activate semmy